dotnet/docs/docs/fsharp/language-reference/slices.md

 ---
 title: Slices
-description: Learn how to use slices for existing F# data types and how to define your own slices for other data types. ms.date: 12/23/2019
+description: Learn how to use slices for existing F# data types and how to define your own slices for other data types. ms.date: 11/19/2020
 ---
 # Slices

-In F#, a slice is a subset of any data type that has a `GetSlice` method in its definition or in an in-scope [type extension](type-extensions.md).
-It is most commonly used with F# arrays and lists.
 This article explains how to take slices from existing F# types and how to define your own slices.

+In F#, a slice is a subset of any data type.
+It is most commonly used with F# arrays and lists.
 Slices are similar to [indexers](./members/indexed-properties.md), but instead of yielding a single value from the underlying data structure, they yield multiple ones.

 F# currently has intrinsic support for slicing strings, lists, arrays, and 2D arrays.
+You can add slicing to your own data types by using the `GetSlice` method in your type definition or in an in-scope [type extension](type-extensions.md).

 ## Basic slicing with F# lists and arrays